 The employer and employee may agree that the employee is paid a vehicle and/or fuel allowance.
 Sometimes (eg on farms with their own fuel tank), the employer provides the fuel directly for employees for work use rather than by reimbursement.
 Some employers and employees agree that the employer will cover or help with ongoing costs such as registration and warrant of fitness.

 If employees are using motor vehicles to work in, or travel to, locations away from the main place of work, each vehicle must have a suitable first aid kit.

-Visit WorkSafe’s First Aid for Workplaces - Good Practice Guide (external link) for more information.
+WorkSafe’s First Aid for Workplaces - Good Practice Guide (external link) has more information.

 Whether a parking space for a vehicle required for work purposes is provided by the employer or the employee (and whether or not the cost is reimbursed) often depends on availability and then what the employer and employee have agreed.

 In some organisations, parking (which can include private parking) is allocated by seniority, or on a first in first served basis.
 Some organisations provide parking as part of a salary package which may be done by salary deduction (with the written agreement of the employee).

 Employers with employees driving work vehicles should put in place a vehicle use policy.
 This should cover:

 - if anyone else (eg a spouse) can drive the vehicle

 - who pays the insurance excess

 - any restrictions on parking the vehicle (eg whether it needs to be locked overnight in a garage etc)